10 Best RV Memberships: Reviewed by a Full-Time RVer

 Coast to Coast memberships are only sold at member RV resorts.
 The prices will be different depending on where you purchase the membership, so you should call multiple member parks to find the best deal.

 They also offer a free 3 day/2 night stay for RVers who are interested in purchasing a membership.
-You will be required to attend a tour of the park and membership orientation, so I would only take advantage of this offer if you are genuinely interested in purchasing a membership.
+You will be required to attend a tour of the park and membership orientation, so only take advantage of this offer if you are genuinely interested in purchasing a membership.

 For more information, see our complete guide to Coast to Coast RV memberships